Name the differentiating factor between cognate sounds.

 What is a group of words that has meaning but does not express a complete thought.
 The primary structure by which we build our thoughts together.

-What is a conclusion drawn based upon facts or evidence?
+What is a conclusion drawn by the reader based upon clues (facts/evidence) from the author and personal knowledge or understanding?

 Demonstrate an example of alliteration.